 Souvenir and shopping in Nepal

-Pashmina: Pashmina is made from the inner fur of the Himalayan lambs and are popular for their softness of touch and natural color.
-Pashmina fabrics like shawls, mufflers, sweaters, cap and winter wears, are fashionable worldwide.
+Pashmina: Pashmina is made from the inner fur of the Himalayan lambs and are popular for their softness of touch and natural colour.
+Pashmina fabrics, like shawls, mufflers, sweaters, caps and winter wears, are fashionable worldwide.

-Mithila Painting: Mithila paintings are bright colorful artwork with Maithili culture themes and motifs from the Tarai region of Nepal.
+Mithila Painting: Mithila paintings are bright, colourful artwork with Maithili culture themes and motifs from the Terai region of Nepal.